livioangelim/livioangelim/README.md

 # Livio Angelim Mororo

 👋 Hi, I'm Livio!
-A **versatile software developer** based in Montreal, QC, with a strong foundation in computer science and hands-on experience in **C++, Python, JavaScript, Java, Spring Boot**, and **MySQL**.
+A **versatile software developer** based in Montreal, QC, with a strong foundation in computer science and hands-on experience in **C++, Python, JavaScript, Java**, and **MySQL**.
 I am passionate about building innovative software solutions and optimizing system performance.

 🎓 **Bachelor’s Degree in Computer Science** – Western Governors University